jvandenrym/jvandenrym.github.io/_posts/2006-06-06-interview-with-andy-budd.md

 layout: post
 ---

+##Who is Andy Budd?##
+Andy Budd is design and user experience lead at [Clearleft](http://www.clearleft.com/) and author of the [Blogography](http://andybudd.com/) weblog.
+This interview I conducted for Fadtastic back in 2006.
+Almost a decade ago.

 ***Is the profession of web designer moving more towards interaction design that is graphic design + information design + human-computer interaction***